Bachelor of Engineering (Honours)(Petroleum, Civil and Structural)

 Academic Entry Requirements

-Australian Year 12 SACE Stage 2: Mathematical Studies, Physics plus one of Specialist Mathematics or Chemistry.
+Australian Year 12 SACE Stage 2: Mathematical Methods (if studied in 2017.
+If studied year 12 prior to 2017, the equivalent subject was called Mathematical Studies), Physics plus one of Specialist Mathematics or Chemistry.
 IB: either Mathematics (HL grade 3) and Physics (SL grade 4/HL grade 3); or, Chemistry (SL grade 4/HL grade 3), Physics (SL grade 4/HL grade 3) & Mathematics (SL grade 4/HL grade 3).
 International Qualifications Mathematics and Physics Assumed Knowledge Chemistry is desirable

 - Higher Education applicants